-These healthy no bake peanut butter protein bars made with oatmeal contain only four simple ingredients, are packed full of protein and are super easy to prepare!
-Made in less than 15 minutes, these low sugar protein bars are the perfect healthy snack for on-the-go.
-Ditch the store-bought bars and make your own! {Gluten-free & vegan-friendly}
+These healthy no bake peanut butter protein bars made with oatmeal contain only four simple ingredients, have 12 grams of protein per bar, and are super easy to prepare!
+Made in less than 15 minutes, these peanut butter bars are the perfect healthy snack for on-the-go.
+Ditch the overpriced store-bought bars and make your own! {Gluten-Free & Vegan-Friendly}

 Table of Contents